-The Story of the Crane, as recounted in the Mahabharata and paraphrased by yours truly our
+The Story of the Crane, as recounted in the Mahabharata, paraphrased by Ginny Loving!

 In an effort to avoid a long and bloody civil war, the Pandava brothers and their wife Draupadi attempted to placate their warring cousins the Kauravas by going into exile in the wilderness for thirteen years.
 Towards the end of their thirteen years of exile circumstances brought the group to a point where they found themselves tired, frustrated, hungry, parched and in great need of water for their wandering troupe.
 Nakula, one of the brothers shimmied up the highest tree he could find, and reported that from up there he could hear the calls of water cranes, so there must be water nearby!
 The leader of the Pandavas, Yudhisthira the eldest brother decided to send out Nakula to find water and relief for the group.
 Nakula did not return.
 One-by-one Yudhisthira sent out the rest of his brothers, and just like in a scary movie. . . not one brother returned!